-Although earlier work on relative distributions and related approaches can be found in the statistical literature (e.g., Ćwik and Mielniczuk 1989, 1993), the methodology has not been popular in applied work before Mark S. Handcock, Martina Morris, and coauthors introduced it to the social sciences in some influential applied (Morris et al. 1994; Bernhardt et al. 1995, 2001) and methodological contributions (Handcock and Morris 1998, 1999; Handcock and Janssen 2002) in the mid 1990s and early 2000s.
-Even today, however, relative distribution methods do not seem to experience very widespread use, which might, in part, be due to lack of user-friendly statistical software supporting such analyses (apart from an R package by Handcock and Aldrich 2002; see Handcock 2016).
+Although earlier work on relative distributions and related approaches can be found in the statistical literature (e.g., Ćwik and Mielniczuk, 1989, 1993), the methodology has not been popular in applied work before Mark S. Handcock, Martina Morris, and coauthors introduced it to the social sciences in some influential applied (Morris et al., 1994; Bernhardt et al., 1995, 2001) and methodological contributions (Handcock and Morris, 1998, 1999; Handcock and Janssen, 2002) in the mid 1990s and early 2000s.
+Even today, however, relative distribution methods do not seem to experience widespread use, which might, in part, be due to lack of statistical software supporting such analyses (although an R package does exist; see Handcock and Aldrich, 2002; Handcock, 2016).